KINDS OF SENTENCES

 D. Independent essential dependent clause clause.

-4. COMPOUND-COMPLEX SENTENCE has two independent clauses joined to one or more dependent clauses.
+4. A COMPOUND-COMPLEX SENTENCE has two independent clauses joined to one or more dependent clauses.

 CONNECTORS--COMPOUND AND COMPLEX SENTENCES